DouglasTitze/DouglasTitze.github.io/_posts/2023-04-22-Check-If-N-Its-Double-Exist.md

 5 minutes

 **Time Complexity**
-O(n) - We will take n to be the number of elements in the list.
+O(n) - We will take n as the list's number of elements.
-We iterate through at most n elements, but perform four O(1) opertaions each element.
+We iterate through at most n elements but perform four O(1) operations for each element.
 Since we ignore the O(1) operations, resulting in the O(n) time complexity.

 **Space Complexity**